OpenSTEF/openstef-offline-example/examples/DAZLS/README.md

     Improving Near Real-Time Predictions of Renewable Electricity Production at Substation Level (Submitted)

 HOW TO USE:
-The code which loads and stores the DAZLS model is in the notebook file "train_component_model.ipynb" (icarus-analyses/analyses/energy_splitting_dazl).
-When running this notebook, the "dazls_stored.sav" file is being produced and can be used in the prediction pipeline.
-It is important, whenever there are changes in the "dazls.py" file (contained in openstef/model/regressors), to run again the notebook (train_component_model.ipynb) and use the newly produced dazls_stored.sav file in the repository.
+The code which loads and stores the DAZLS model is in the notebook file ["train_component_model.ipynb"](https://github.com/Alliander/icarus-analyses/blob/new-splitting-model/analyses/energy_splitting_dazl/BetterDazls/train_component_model.ipynb).
+When running this notebook, a "dazls_stored.sav" file is being produced and can be used in the prediction pipeline.
+It is important, whenever there are changes in the ["dazls.py"](https://github.com/OpenSTEF/openstef/blob/main/openstef/model/regressors/dazls.py), to run again the notebook (train_component_model.ipynb) and use the newly produced dazls_stored.sav file in the repository.